Date of Degree

 Copyright 2010 Kelly Marie Vinquist

 Vinquist, Kelly Marie.
-"An evaluation of variables affecting response allocation among concurrently available mand topographies." dissertation, University of Iowa, 2010.
+"An evaluation of variables affecting response allocation among concurrently available mand topographies."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.